-The town of Tombstone was founded in 1879, Fueled by mineral wealth, Tombstone was a city of 1000 by the beginning of 1881, and within another year Tombstone had become the seat of a new county (Cochise County)with a population between 5,000 and 15,000, and services including refrigeration (with ice cream and later even ice skating), running water, telegraph and limited telephone service.
+The town of Tombstone was founded in 1879, Fueled by mineral wealth, Tombstone was a city of 1000 by the beginning of 1881, and within another year Tombstone had become the seat of the new Cochise County, with a population between 5,000 and 15,000, and services including refrigeration, running water, a telegraph and limited telephone service.
 Capitalists and businessmen moved in from the eastern U.S. Mining was carried out by immigrants from Europe, chiefly Ireland and Germany.

 PARANORMAL ACTIVITY:Visitors and Employees of The Bird Cage Theater have reported seeing the spirits of former Prostitutes and Men in Cowboy hats.

 GHOST TOURS:The tours start at 6:15 PM - Tickets are available daily at The Bird CageTheater, In the town of Tombstone, AZ.
 Bring your Camera and a sense of adventure, to the most Infamous Saloon in "The Town that Never Dies.".

 GHOST TOUR RESERVATIONS AT 1-800-457-3423

 In the summer of 1877 prospector Ed Schieffelin was working the hills east of the San Pedro River in the southeast portion of the Arizona Territory, when he came across a vein of very rich silver ore in a high plateau called Goose Flats.
 When Schieffelin

 As a result of relative lack of water and quick wooden construction, Tombstone experienced major fires in June 1881 and May 1882.
 The second fire was particularly destructive and signaled the end of the classic old boomtown mining city.
 Since Tombstone was in the desert, a company built a pipeline to supply the town with water.
 No sooner was this pipeline built than Tombstone's silver mines struck water.
 After the mid-1880s, when the silver mines had been tapped out, the main pump failed, causing mines to be flooded with deep groundwater, and Tombstone declined rapidly.
 The U.S.census found it had fewer than 1900 residents in 1890, and fewer than 700 residents in 1900.

 Tombstone is home to perhaps the most famous graveyard of the Old West, Boot Hill.
 Buried at the site are various victims of violence and disease in Tombstone's early years, including those from the O.K.
 Corral.
 Boot Hill, also known as the old city cemetery, was also the destination for bad-men and those lynched or legally hanged in Tombstone.
-Currently, the Boothill Graveyard is open to the public without fee, and is a popular stop for tourists visiting Tombstone.Located on the northwest corner of the town, the graveyard is believed to hold over 300 persons.
+Currently, the Boothill Graveyard is open to the public without fee, and is a popular stop for tourists visiting Tombstone.Located on the northwest corner of the town, The graveyard is believed to hold over 300 persons.

 THE BLACK MORIAH Hearse carried all but six of the Tombstone residents to Boothill Graveyard.
 The hearse is trimmed in 24k gold and sterling silver and was the first vehicle with curved glass.
 This is only one of the eight made and can be seen on display in The Bird Cage Theater.
 It was said that the Black Moriah had, "A Cowboy For Breakfast Everyday."
-The Black Moriah is Valued by the Ford Museum at over Two Million Dollars.It was made in Rochester New York by the Cunningham Brothers it ran from 1881 to 1917.
-The Nightly Ghost Tours are based in this area of The Bird Cage Theater due to the High amount of Paranormal Activity that may be connected to "The Black Moriah"...
+The Black Moriah is Valued by the Ford Museum at over Two Million Dollars.It was made in Rochester New York by the Cunningham Brothers, it ran from 1881 to 1917.
+The Nightly Ghost Tours are based in this area of The Bird Cage Theater due to the High amount of Paranormal Activity that may be connected to The Black Moriah.

 This is the Original "Belly Up" Bar, that was made in Pittsburgh Pennsylvania.
-It is made out of cherry wood and it was shipped all the way around the Horn of South America, on the "Star of India" and dropped off in Guaymas, Mexico, Where there was a Wagon Train waiting, then Continued its journey to Tombstone, AZ . for the Grand Opening of The Bird Cage Theater on December 26th 1881.
+It is made out of cherry wood and it was shipped all the way around the Horn of South America, on the "Star of India" and dropped off in Guaymas, Mexico, Where there was a Wagon Train waiting, then it Continued the journey to Tombstone, Arizona . for the Grand Opening of The Bird Cage Theater on December 26th 1881.
 The Bird Cage Theater Belly Up Bar is a Tombstone "Must See" Original Item.
 Visit The Bird Cage Theatre today...

-Enter Daily For a chance to win this Months Prize: A Bird Cage Collectible Badge!
+Enter Once Daily For a chance to win this Months Prize: A Bird Cage Collectible Badge!
 Only available On our WebSite, Or in The Bird Cage Theater Gift Shop.
 NO PURCHASE NECESSARY.
 Open to legal residents of the 48 contiguous United States and D.C., age 18 or older.
 Void in Alaska, Hawaii and where prohibited.
 Odds of winning depend on number of entries received.
 Current Sweepstakes ends at 8:59 a.m.
-ET on September 30, 2016
+ET on September 30, 2016.